jjulianto/Foodrest/README.md

 ## About The Project
 A website about the best restaurants in Indonesia which was created using a webpack and PWA.
 Check it the live project [here](https://foodrest-app.web.app/)
+Note: Hard refresh to see your new submitted review

 ### Built With